Mancallinae: Description

-Compared with the subarctic great auk, they were also smaller (see also: Bergmann's Rule): Praemancalla species have been estimated to have weighed about 3 kg.
+Compared with the subarctic great auk, they were also mostly smaller (see also: Bergmann's Rule): Praemancalla species have been estimated to have weighed about 3 kg.
 Most Mancalla forms weighed somewhat less (about 2.4 kg), with M. milleri being a smaller (1.65 kg) and M. emlongi a much larger bird (3.8 kg) than the rest.
 The last species thus stood around 55–60 cm high in life.
-The largest species, Miomancalla howardi, was the largest charadriiforme of all time.
+The largest species, Miomancalla howardi, was the largest charadriiform of all time, with an estimated body mass of 5.4 kg.

 Evolution and classification

 In a 2011 paper, N. Adam Smith published a review and revision of the Mancallinae.
 Smith defined Mancallinae as the clade containing Mancalla, Miomancalla, their common ancestor and all its descendants.
 A summary of his results follows.